i4ki/EnzOS/plan.md

 that way and the system does not require 32-bit protected mode features.
 But below is some trade offs comparison focusing on our use case. ~~It explains why the current choice was 32-bit (un)real mode~~.
 After few tests, it turns out that a simple C compiler as SmallerC will not fit in the 64k segment...
 Unreal mode is dangerous when used with BIOS services...
-Probably the way to go will be 32-bit protected mode.

 ## 16-bit real mode